aarepuu/citizensemakers/README.md

 1. Modify ecosystem.sample.json for your settings
 2. Run deploy to get the code from git
 3. pm2 startOrRestart ecosystem.json --env production

+## How to reference

+Aare Puussaar, Adrian K. Clear, and Peter Wright.
+2017.
+Enhancing Personal Informatics Through Social Sensemaking.
+In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (CHI '17).
+ACM, New York, NY, USA, 6936-6942.
+DOI: https://doi.org/10.1145/3025453.3025804

 ## License